Postgraduate Course: Predictive Analytics and Modelling of Data (CMSE11428)

 5. evaluate the predictive models using different metrics and explain these in layman's terms;

-C. Communication, ICT and numeracy skills:
+C. Communication and numeracy skills:

 1. apply state-of-the-art data visualization, data transformation, and predictive modelling in the statistical programming language Python;